How Much Do You Know About PoE?

 Summary

-In summary, it is no doubt that PoE is an innovative technology that provides a more convenient, flexible and cost-efficient method for powering network devices.
-And there are many products supporting PoE in the market such as injectors, PoE switches, PoE media converters and network interface cards.
-For more information, please visit FS.COM.
+In summary, there is no doubt that PoE is an innovative technology that provides a more convenient, flexible and cost-efficient method for powering network devices.
+And many products support PoE in the market such as injectors, PoE switches, PoE media converters and network interface cards.
+For more information, please visit FS.com.

 Fundamentals of Power over Ethernet (PoE)

 With the introduction of new Ethernet-enabled devices expanding geometrically, the need to power these devices from standard AC power outlets has become a limiting factor.
-IP telephones, wireless access points, IP cameras and device servers are examples of devices limited by the need to have an AC power outlet nearby to plug in a DC power adapter.
-At best, power supply installation and wiring adds labor and results in the mess of extra wiring; worst case, the lack of nearby AC power means devices cannot be installed where they are needed.
+IP phones, wireless access points, IP cameras and device servers are examples of devices limited by the need to have an AC power outlet nearby to plug in a DC power adaptor.
+At best, power supply installation and wiring add labour and result in the mess of extra wiring; worst case, the lack of nearby AC power means devices cannot be installed where they are needed.

-In response to this need, IEEE developed IEEE802.3af to standardize a system of supplying low voltage power to networked devices via the communications line.
+In response to this need, IEEE developed IEEE802.3af to standardise a system of supplying low-voltage power to networked devices via the communications line.
 It is more commonly referred to as Power over Ethernet (POE).
-This article focus on introducing some fundamental elements about PoE.
+This article focuses on introducing some fundamental elements of PoE.

 Basic Concepts of PoE

-Typical PDs include IP cameras, wireless access points, and the PSE would normally be a PoE switch or a midspan power injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
+Typical PDs include IP cameras and wireless access points, and the PSE would normally be a PoE switch or a midspan power injector, patched in to add PoE capability to a non-PoE network switch channel or similar.
 These two configurations are shown in the following picture.

 PoE